alenjohn05/Personal---Portfolio/README.md

-# Authentication & Authorization | Part 3

-- Router Switch
-  - User Defined Components
+# On - Demand Session

-  - Redirect
+- Identifying the State
-- Wrapper Component
-  - Protected Route
-- Integrating APIs
-  - Get All Products
+- Updating the styles based on State